 This post may contain affiliate links.
 Please read our disclosure policy.

-If you’re a fan of meatloaf, don’t miss our variety of small batch options: Turkey Meatloaf, Bacon Cheeseburger Meatloaf, and Slow Cooker Meatloaf.
-Each mini meatloaf recipe is perfectly portioned, ideal for one or two people to enjoy!
+If you love meatloaf, be sure to check out our variety of small meatloaf options: flavorful Turkey Meatloaf, savory Bacon Cheeseburger Meatloaf, and tender Slow Cooker Meatloaf.
+Each recipe is perfectly portioned, making it ideal for one or two people to enjoy!

-• Versatile: Serve it with a variety of sides to make a complete meal.
+- Versatile: Pairs well with a variety of sides to complete your meal.

 Ingredients

-If you have any ingredients leftover from this small meatloaf recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this mini meatloaf recipe, check out our Leftover Ingredients Recipe Finder.

-• Seasonings: Dried thyme, salt, and black pepper are the simple yet effective seasonings in this recipe.
-They work together to enhance the natural flavors of the meat and vegetables.
+- Seasonings: Dried thyme, salt, and black pepper enhance the natural flavors of the meat and vegetables.

-• Ground beef: This small meatloaf recipe calls for 6 ounces of ground beef.
-It’s the main protein source and offers a rich, meaty flavor.
-If you’ve got extra ground beef, consider using it in Taco Soup or Lasagna Rollups.
+- Ground beef: This small meatloaf recipe uses 6 ounces of ground beef for a rich, meaty flavor.
+Leftover beef?
+Try it in Taco Soup or Lasagna Rollups.

-• Worcestershire sauce: This sauce adds a complex, umami flavor that elevates the meatloaf to the next level.
+- Worcestershire Sauce: Adds a savory, umami boost that takes the meatloaf to the next level.

 Recipe Variations

-• Spicy: Add some chopped jalapeños or hot sauce.
+- Spicy: Add chopped jalapeños or a dash of hot sauce for a little kick.

 These step-by-step photos and instructions help you visualize how to make a meatloaf for one or two people.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Make the meatloaf: Place the ground meat in a medium-sized mixing bowl and pour in the cooked vegetables, Worcestershire sauce, egg, and breadcrumbs; mix until the ingredients are fully combined.
+- Make the meatloaf: Place the ground beef in a medium bowl.
+Add the cooked vegetables, Worcestershire sauce, egg, and breadcrumbs.
+Using a large spoon, mix until everything is fully combined.

 Expert Tips

-• Pre-cook the Veggies: Don’t skip sautéing the onions and garlic before mixing them into the ground meat.
-This extra step enhances both the flavor and moisture content of your meatloaf.
+- Sauté the Veggies First: Don’t skip cooking the onions and garlic before adding them to the ground meat—this step boosts both the flavor and moisture of your meatloaf.

 Serving Suggestions